By TMoM Team Member Kodia Byers

 Does your family love exploring the outdoors?
 What better way to beat the summer heat than checking out local watering holes.

 We hope you enjoy this list of places to escape, which include serene flowing creek sides, splash worthy swimming holes and sliding rocks!
 As with any exploration, it’s important to be prepared!
 Most watering holes suited for swimming are recommended for older kids and seasoned swimmers.
 Creeks and slow moving riversides are safer for young ones.
 Remember to always be aware of your surroundings and safety, wear appropriate attire and please preserve these natural beauties!

 Be sure to also check our Day Trip Directory and Chasing Waterfalls blog for even more fun summer ideas!

 Please take CDC recommendations and other necessary precautions when venturing out on any of these excursions.
 TMoM is not liable for any accidents or harm.

 Location: Mooresville, NC

-Description: Public swimming is offered in this deep natural quarry from 10am until 3pm daily, but subject to capacity limitations for safe social distancing.
+Description: Public swimming is offered in this deep natural quarry from 10am until 3pm daily.
 Lifeguards are on the grounds.
-Advance reservations are also required this year.
+Advance reservations are required.
 There is a fee to swim, and it is best for older children.

 Additional Info: carriganfarms.com or TMoM blog here